linearcollider/ILC_plots_and_graphics/general/README.md

 ## Luminosity and power vs energy
-(all by JennyListDESY according to references specified on the plots)
+all by JennyListDESY according to references specified on the plots links to .png shown as preview, for links to .eps, .pdf, .C use the small symbols

 ### site power vs log(E):